magento/merchdocs/src/customers/account-dashboard-gift-cards.md

 Some features of the gift card functionality:

-- It can be applied at the checkout/cart to cover the total amount of the order.
-These codes are fumble for in code pools: greeting cards, Christmas cards, etc. You can call them whatever you want.
+- It can be applied at the checkout/cart to cover the total amount of the order.These codes are fumble for in code pools: greeting cards, Christmas cards, etc. You can call them whatever you want.
 Before selling gift cards, you need to create a code pool for your campaign.

 - In the catalog, the gift card is presented as a separate type of product.
 The customer can buy this product and receive a code.
 You can also allow customers to use the gift cards they bought for themselves.